w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

   that goal.
 Polkadot provides shared security and consensus to these shards through the Polkadot relay chain.

-Polkadot can't and does not directly run something like a virtual machine for smart contracts.
+Polkadot _does not_ directly run a virtual machine for smart contracts, as Polkadot's main purpose is to validate the protocols that operate under it.

-However, several of its parachains can (and do).
-Parachains on Polkadot can even run an EVM for executing smart contracts written in Solidity, Ethereum's native smart contract language.
+Several of its parachains do.
+Parachains on Polkadot can even run an EVM for executing smart contracts written in Solidity using Frontier

 In the context of blockchain, "sharding" refers to the parallelization of state transition (transaction) execution.
 The way Ethereum and Polkadot deal with scalability and sharding is quite different.

-## Scalability: Sharding vs. Danksharding
+## Scalability: Coretime vs. Danksharding

-As part of Ethereum's roadmap, the previously dubbed "shard chains" have been forgone in favor of rollup-based approach for scaling transaction throughput.
+Ethereum favors a rollup-centric approach for scaling transaction throughput.
 [**Danksharding**](https://ethereum.org/en/roadmap/danksharding/) is how Ethereum plans to create a scalable environment for an acclaimed >100,000 transactions per second.
 Danksharding was the chosen alternative over "shard chains" and works by storing blobs.